 This trip requires a minimum of 4 participants.

-Additional US$500 per home fee for supplies required for restoration project.
+Additional US$550 per home fee for supplies required for restoration project.
 Paid in advance one month prior to trip.
-Other donations ($330/group and $45/person) paid locally.
+Other donations ($400/group for school supplies and $140/group for healthy breakfast supplies) paid locally.

 Both International Arrival and Departure Transfers are excluded.